-Students who are unable to fulfil all degree requirements by the end of the extension period or fail to complete their degree program within the maximum attempted credits allowed, and would like to complete the studies, must submit a letter of appeal to Provost and respective SIT Program Leader for approval.
+Students who are unable to fulfil all degree requirements by the end of the extension period or fail to complete their degree program within the maximum attempted credits allowed, and would like to complete the studies, must submit a letter of appeal to Dean of Faculty and respective SIT Program Director for approval.
 Approval may be granted based on students' overall academic performance and availability of students' remaining modules.